 Here, you're actually TELLING the reader quite a lot - what Aunt Pauline looks like, where she's going and where the POV character is.
-This could all be blended in more subtly with a lot of finer details included by engaging the senses.
+This could all be blended in more subtly by including a lot of finer details and by engaging the senses.
 Something like: Aunt Pauline glided toward my bed, step by step, until her cold bare toes pressed against mine.
 She loomed over me, her slight frame suddenly seven foot tall and two foot wide.

 (8) I wanted to get up and run fast, away from her and all the horrible things she did to me, but I was stuck.

-Again you're TELLING the reader what the character wants rather than letting them SHARE this need and FEEL and SEE it in the character's body language, at the same time only hinting at what horrible things Aunt Pauline did.
+Again you're TELLING the reader what the character wants rather than letting them SHARE this need and FEEL and SEE it in the character's body language, at the same time only hinting at what horrible things Aunt Pauline did rather than telling us everything.
 Something like: My feet, my body, every bruise and healed bone, longed to run.
 Fast, away, anywhere but beside this witch and her evil hands.
 But as always paralysis claimed me.